adaptiveContextualCausalBandits/aCCB/README.md

 ## Features

 We study an algorithm to minimize regret in the causal contextual bandit setting.
-Here we consider bandits whose contexts can only be reached stochastically.
+Here we consider bandits whose contexts can be reached stochastically by interventions at a start state.

 - Implementation of a convex minimization approach to causal contextual bandit problems with adaptive context.
 - Experiments comparing various exploration strategies, including uniform exploration (UE), UCB-based, and Thompson